Selymbria: Ecclesiastical history

 Under the Emperor Michael VIII Palaiologos, the metropolitan of Selymbria, whose name is unknown, was one of the prelates who signed a letter to the pope on the union of the churches.
 In 1347, Methodius was one of the signatories at the Fifth Council of Constantinople which deposed the patriarch John XIV, the adversary of the Palamites.
+In 1356 Selymbria assumed the administration of the metropolis of Nicomedia, due to the latter's decline after its fall to the Ottomans.
 Philotheus, who lived about 1365, was the author of the panegyric on Saint Agathonicus, a martyr who suffered at Selymbria under Maximian, and of the panegyric on Saint Macarius, a monk of Constantinople towards the end of the thirteenth century.
 John Chortasmenos, who took the name Ignatius, served from 1431 to 1439.

 No longer a residential see, it remains a titular see of the Roman Catholic Church.

 Autonomous rulers

 The list of the autonomous rulers of Selymbria in the Byzantine Empire under the Palaiologos dynasty: